peterhartree/PHP-SimpleCache/README.md

 The PHP SimpleCache Class is an easy way to cache 3rd party API calls.

-Patched by @peterhartree to store the cache on Amazon S3.
+Patched by @peterhartree to store the cache files on Amazon S3.

 ## Install